BlakeBild/Tiny_Monster_Trainer/README.md

 ------- |"Rue"           | Mind       | Mysticism

+Updates as of 12/13/22:
+added a jump rope animation, instead of barbells for training HP & Agility.

 Updates as of 11/30/22:
 Fixed some bugs.
 Moved some code around to be better? probably added new bugs.
 Changed the odds of getting specific items.